Schwarzschild black hole levitating in the hyperextreme Kerr field: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Professor M.A.
-Shamsutdinov for a useful suggestion.
-This work was supported by Project FIS2006-05319 from Ministerio de Ciencia y Tecnolog\'\i a, Spain, and by the Junta de Castilla y Le\'on under the ``Programa de Financiaci\'on de la Actividad Investigadora del Grupo de Excelencia GR-234'', Spain.
+Shamsutdinov for a useful suggestion, and Professor~W.G.~Unruh for valuable comments on the earlier version of this paper.
+Our work was supported by Project FIS2006-05319 from Ministerio de Ciencia y Tecnolog\'\i a, Spain, and by the Junta de Castilla y Le\'on under the ``Programa de Financiaci\'on de la Actividad Investigadora del Grupo de Excelencia GR-234'', Spain.